zubairov/tesb-rt-se/examples/cxf-jmx/README.txt

 ###############################################################################
 CXF-JMX example
 ============================================
-cxf-jmx example illustrate how to enable CXF for
-JMX (For war file, deployed in Tomcat, and jar OSGI bundle, deployed in TESB OSGi container).
+The cxf-jmx example illustrates how to enable CXF for JMX (For both a war file deployed in Tomcat and a jar OSGI bundle deployed in the TESB OSGi container).

 Examples provide sayHi and doubleIt web methods.
-Additionally, after deploying this samples you can see CXF MBeans and their Attributes (actually attributes are the metrics which we will monitor with help of HypericHQ), that can be monitored using jconsole.
+Additionally, after deploying the samples you can see CXF MBeans and their Attributes (Actually attributes are the metrics which we will monitor with help of HypericHQ), that can be monitored using JConsole.

-Enable CXF samples for JMX
+Enabling CXF samples for JMX
 ============================================
-To enable CXF for JMX two beans are added to Spring context
+To enable CXF for JMX two beans need to be added to the Spring context:

 <bean id="org.apache.cxf.management.InstrumentationManager"
 		class="org.apache.cxf.management.jmx.InstrumentationManagerImpl">